yy1588133/top-tools/memory-bank/consolidated_learnings.md

 - Develop and implement templates for raw reflection entries.
 - Investigate automation tools for consolidation and pruning.
 - Conduct training sessions to raise awareness of memory bank practices.

+---

+Date: 2025-06-28 Update: Context Window and Documentation Insights

+Insights:

+- Reinforced the importance of context window monitoring and user discretion in task continuation.
+- Enhanced documentation practices for maintaining historical records of setup changes.
+- Emphasized user feedback integration for continuous rule improvement and adaptability.

+Action Items:

+- Update `new-task-workflow.md` to reflect user discretion flexibility in context window management.
+- Establish a periodic review process for documentation files to ensure they remain current with user setups.